cadebrown/ezc/README.md

 ```

-Some functions are implemented as repeaters, using `FUNCTION*!` (which will repeatedly call the function).
+Some functions are implemented as repeaters, using `FUNCTION&!` (which will repeatedly call the function).

 ```
- $ ec -e'cade is a boss concat*!'
+ $ ec -e'cade is a boss concat&!'

 final results
 -------------